 teachers wanting to create a school-wide action plan to reduce or prevent homophobia/transphobia

-from occurring and to create an LGBTQ-positive school climate for all students.
+from occurring and to create an LGBTQ2S+-positive school climate for all students.

 Sexual Health Education: One Size Fits All